danielpclark/read_source/README.md

 # ReadSource

 Haha!
 This little gem was a distraction from my duties but I had to make it.

-At first I going to name it VIM-something because it lets you open a source code method in your VIM editor.
-But as I thought about it I discovered it wouldbe so simple to have Ruby read the method for itself.
-Yes I know there is the `method_source` gem that has been around forever.
-But if I'm writing a VIM method to read the source file I might as well throw in a method to string function.
+At first I was going to name it VIM-something because it lets you open the source code for a method in your VIM editor.
+But as I thought about it I discovered it would be so simple to have Ruby read the method for itself. *Yes I know there is the `method_source` gem that has been around forever.* But if I'm writing a VIM method to read the source file I might as well throw in a method to string function.

 ## Installation